Revelation 14

 would remove passages like this from the Book.

-But to do so, is to reserve a place for oneself in that lake.
+But to do so, is to reserve a place for oneself in the lake of fire. cp.
+Rev 22:19; 20:15

 14:12 Here is the patience {ie., endurance} of the saints:

-Even the warning of wrath delivered by the third angel (v.9-11) is meant to encourage the suffering saints.
+Even the warning of wrath (delivered by the third angel, v.9-11) is meant to encourage the suffering saints.

 here [are] they that keep the commandments of God, and the faith of Jesus.